Know your obligations – what are the insurance requirements for foreign caretakers in Israel?

 In the preceding article of this series, we discussed various obligations that devolve on employers of foreign caretakers.
 By law, the designated employers are usually the patients themselves.
 Of these obligations, the issue of insurance is of primary importance.
 If legal requirements for insurance are not met, the employer may face large fines and be forced to pay compensation.This article will cover specific principles relating to insurance requirements for foreign caretakers, as well as employers’ obligations regarding health insurance, pension, and National Insurance.

-The law offices of Cohen, Decker, Pex, Brosh specialize in labor laws regarding caretakers.
+Our law offices specialize in labor laws regarding caretakers.
 We provide our clients with solutions and assistance for such issues as patient/caretaker relations, obtaining and extending work and residency permits, transferring workers between patients, and providing legal counseling and assistance for workers and employers in this sector.